mendhak/gpslogger/docs/eclipse.md

 Right click on number three, gpslogger, and go to

-    Properties > Android
+ > Properties > Android

- 1. In the Project Build Target verify that the selected API is level 16.
+ 1. In *Project Build Target* verify that the selected API is level 16.

- 2. In the Library section, use the Add button to add:
+ 2. In the *Library* section use the *Add* button to add:
      1. actionbarsherlock
      2. google-play-services_lib

 In the same window go to:

-    Java Build Path > Order and Export
+ > Java Build Path > Order and Export

- 1. Un-select the entry: Maven Dependencies
+ 1. Un-select the entry *Maven Dependencies*